LeoXDXp/mti-lab/README.md

 ## Contanerized-DB with OSM
+* Make sure the osmdb folder exists and run the initial container
+* Image must use a version of Debian that has osm2pgsql > 0.96
-* Make sure the osmdb folder exists and run the initial container ´´´ podman run --rm -d --name osm-db -e POSTGRES_PASSWORD=mti2o20_db! -v $(pwd)/osmdb/:/var/lib/postgresql/data/:Z -v $(pwd)/chile-latest.osm.pbf:/data.osm.pbf:Z -p 5432:5432 postgis/postgis
+* Mount the volumes for data, the pbf file(s) and the carto git ´´´ podman run --rm -d --name osm-db -e POSTGRES_PASSWORD=mti2o20_db! -v $(pwd)/osmdb/:/var/lib/postgresql/data/:Z -v $(pwd)/chile-latest.osm.pbf:/data.osm.pbf:Z -v $(pwd)/openstreetmap-carto/:/carto:Z -p 5433:5432 postgis/postgis:13-master
 ´´´

 * Connect to the database